fabiooo4/esp32_secure_ota/README.md

 # Testing server

-In the `server/` directory there is a python script that runs a test server providing an updated binary.
-The binary must be in the `server/` directory with the name matching the one set in the `Upgrade Server` configuration url.
+In the `ota_https_server/` directory there is a rust project that runs a test server providing an updated binary.
+The binary must be (by default) in the `ota_https_server/firmware` directory with the name matching the one set in the `Upgrade Server` configuration url.

 ## SSL Certificate generation
 To generate a self-signed SSL certificate and private key do the following:
-- Enter the `server/` directory, e.g. `cd server/`
+- Enter the `ota_https_server/certificates` directory, e.g. `cd ota_https_server/certificates`
 - Run the following command to generate a self-signed SSL certificate and private key:
 `openssl req -x509 -newkey rsa:2048 -keyout ca_key.pem -out ca_cert.pem -days 365 -nodes`
   - When prompted for the `Common Name (CN)`, enter the IP address of the server that will host the binary file.
   When using the test server, this should match the host IP address in the `Upgrade Server` configuration URL.
   - This will generate two files: `ca_cert.pem` (the certificate) and `ca_key.pem` (the private key).
-- The `server/` directory should contain the updated firmware, e.g. `binary.bin`.
+- The `ota_https_cerver/firmware` directory should contain the updated firmware, e.g. `esp32_secure_ota.bin`.
 This can be any valid ESP-IDF application, as long as its filename corresponds to the name configured using the `Upgrade Server` configuration URL in menuconfig.
 The only difference to flashing a firmware via the serial interface is that the binary is flashed to the `factory` partition, while OTA update use one of the OTA partitions.